darrenjacoby/gutenberg-gestures/README.md

 <br />
 <img src=".github/logo.svg?sanitize=true">
 <br />
-Gutenberg gesture-based actions is an experimental project aimed at creating a more expressive and faster authoring experience.
+Gestures is an experimental Gutenberg project aimed at creating a more expressive and enjoyable authouring experience.

-Each new gesture-based action is measured for drag velocity, duration and distance to understand intention and ensure that traditional block-based drag gestures remain intact.

 ## Installation